The-Grace-God/Over-The-Gear/README.md

 # Over The Gear (formerly KOG) skin for USC
 Project Starter: GSK Bladez
 ## Notes
-- This them has been tested mostly on windows and on development builds of USC and i cannot garuentee support for any other system or software.
+- This theme has been tested mostly on windows and on development builds of USC and i cannot garuentee support for any other system or software.

 ## Coding
 - SMUFED